-Nashville session musician specializing in Piano/Keyboards/Synth/B3.
-I've gotten to work with several great artists including Lauren Alaina, Chris Tomlin, Casting Crowns, Francesca Battistelli.
+Piano/Keyboards/Synth/B3.
+I've gotten to work with several great artists including Lauren Alaina, Chris Tomlin, Casting Crowns, Francesca Battistelli and currently am an in demand session musician in Nashville, TN.

 Luke Moseley has been a professional musician for the last 15 years.
-He holds a music degree from The University of Texas, where he received a Music Media degree.
-Professionally, Luke has extensive experience and versatility as a pianist/keyboardist, session musician, film composer, arranger, producer, music director, and educator.
+He holds a music degree from The University of Texas, where he received a Bachelor of Music.
+Professionally, Luke has extensive experience and versatility as a pianist/keyboardist, session musician, film composer, arranger, producer, and music director.
 He has worked with several great artists over the last decade.

 Composer for "Sewing Hope" documentary, narrated by Forrest Whitaker.